lpcalisi/cloudsec-workshop-iac/README.md

-# Infastructure as code - Workshop
+# Infrastructure as code - Workshop

 ## Table of Contents
 1. [IAC Concept](#what-is-iac)